 What we don’t: The Osprey Daylite Plus above better fits the part for urban use.

 Sometimes simple is better, and that’s where a design like the Gregory Nano 18 comes in.
-WIthout sacrificing too much in the way of features and durability, the Nano 18 offers everything you need for casual day hiking—and nothing you don’t.
-Like many of the high-end packs here, it uses hardwearing materials (210D & 420D nylon), features padded shoulder straps and an airy foam backpanel, and offers a range of storage including a large zippered access to the main compartment, dedicated hydration/laptop compartment, and an external accessory pocket.
+Without sacrificing too much in the way of features and durability, the Nano 18 offers everything you need for casual day hiking—and nothing you don’t.
+Like many of the high-end packs here, it uses hardwearing materials (210D and 420D nylon), features padded shoulder straps and an airy foam backpanel, and offers a range of storage, including large zippered access to the main compartment, dedicated hydration/laptop compartment, and an external accessory pocket.
 But conversely, the Nano checks in at a scant 1 pound and boasts just 18 liters of carrying capacity.
 If you’re in the market for a small daypack but want a step up from uber-streamlined design like REI’s Flash, put the Gregory Nano high on your list.

 The Nano 18 is a viable competitor to the Osprey Daylite Plus above.
-Many users will like that the Gregory comes with a dedicated laptop/hydration pocket, complete with zipper (the Osprey features just a simple sleeve inside the main compartment).
+Many users will like that the Gregory comes with a dedicated laptop/hydration pocket, complete with a zipper (the Osprey features just a simple sleeve inside the main compartment).
 What’s more, the Nano is available in a large range of capacities, while the Daylite comes in just 13- and 20-liter options.
-But we give the edge to the Daylite Plus for its more durable materials (300D & 600D polyester) and eye-catching design that will appeal more to the casual crowd.
-What’s more, if you bump up to the 20-liter size ($80 for the Nano 20), the Osprey ($75) is a slightly better value.
+But we give the edge to the Daylite Plus for its more durable materials (300D and 600D polyester) and eye-catching design that will appeal more to the casual crowd.
+What’s more, if you bump up to the 20-liter size ($80 for the Nano 20), the Osprey is a slightly better value at $75.
 We’re admittedly splitting hairs, and both are versatile and well-built daypacks that get the job done for short day hikes, commuting, travel, summer festivals, and more.

 See the Gregory Nano 18